ssbsukirat/medicine/Neurology/Seizure.md

 ##### Pregnancy
 - **Risks**: Seizure frequency changes, potential fetal abnormalities.
 Close monitoring and appropriate drug therapy are essential.
 - **Drug Therapy**: Maintain effective drug therapy to prevent uncontrolled seizures.
-Monotherapy at the lowest effective dose is preferred, especially during the first trimester.
+Monotherapy at the lowest effective dose is preferred, especially during the first trimester. most common malformations were defects in the cardiovascular and musculoskeletal system (1.4–1.8%)
 - **Folate Supplementation**: 1-4 mg/day recommended to reduce the risk of neural tube defects.
 - **Vitamin K**: Mothers on enzyme-inducing drugs should take vitamin K in the last 2 weeks of pregnancy; infants receive vitamin K at birth.